 The field of computing stands at the brink of a momentous revolution.
 Quantum computing, once confined to the realm of speculative fiction, is swiftly advancing toward tangible realization, holding the capacity to address challenges that lie beyond the capabilities of even the most sophisticated classical computers.
 This technological leap will profoundly impact various fields, and chip design is no exception.
 In the domain of chip design, significant advancements are anticipated, particularly in the field of Very Large Scale Integration (VLSI) design.
-This article delves into the potential of quantum computing, its substantial influence on VLSI design, and the overall chip design process.
+Nowadays, the industry is witnessing a shift from “Noisy Intermediate-Scale Quantum” (NISQ) devices to fault-tolerant systems specifically designed to handle the exponential complexity of Gate-All-Around (GAAFET) and 3D-IC structures.

 The Limits of Classical Computing and the Rise of Quantum